evelyn0414/L46/README.md

 python resize_images.py
 ```

+## MsPFL implementation

-The main function for comparing the strategies using MsPFL framework is in `MsPFL/my_main.py`, with another `README.md` file to navigate the code.
+The main function for comparing the strategies using MsPFL framework is in `MsPFL/my_main.py`,  and concluded experimental results can be found in `MsPFL/res.csv`.
+We have another `README.md` file in the folder to navigate the code in detail.

+## Flwr implementation